iparainnocent/week-2-code-challenge/README.md

 This event listener calls the clearList() function when the "Clear List" button is clicked.

 ## Installation
+### System Requirements

+- Node 18+
+- Abrowser capable of running javascript (chrome)
+- Operatingv System(Linux)
+- A text editor capable of running javascript (Visual Studio Code)
+- RAM - 4GB

+To use this repo, follow these steps:

+- Create a respiratory in your github account to link with your work code in visual studio code.
+ - Open your terminal in Visual Studio Code
+- As you continue coding run the codes in your terminal using node.js
+### Files used
 - HTML: The structure and layout of the web page.
 - CSS: The styling and visual appearance of the application.
 - JavaScript: The functionality and interactivity of the application.